grafana/k6-learn/README.md

 - Connection reuse options
 - Caching options
 - [Additional protocols](Modules/Additional%20protocols.md)
-- Framework for a complex test (multiple scripts calling each other) - modular scripting
+- [Modular scripting](Modules/Modular%20scripting.md) - Framework for a complex test (multiple scripts calling each other)
 - Mocks and stubs
 - Creating custom summary output
 - [Using a proxy with k6](Modules/Using%20a%20proxy%20with%20k6.md)